ArturAkh/DeepTauTraining/balanced_batches/README.md

 of the file prefix is done to access the files via XRootD.
 By default, 20 files per job are processed, with 10 jobs in parallel on a local machine.
 After the outputs of each job, `counts_job_*.json` are prepared (using the option `--recompute-infos`), they summarized into the `counts.json` database.

 Feel free to check the available options for the scripts `create_database.py` and `check_inputs.py`.
+Beyond, have a look at the `.yaml` configuration files and adapt them for your purpose.

 ## Constructing database for jobs, which create balanced batches